 Schmoyer was an instructional music inventor who had just patented a couple music instruction and learning inventions.
 He had been involved in this industry for many years, some spent in southern California where it seems likely that he knew, or collaborated, with F. Roy Chilton.
 Electro-Learner set about putting Schmoyer's inventions into commercial products, but it is unclear if anything really ever got to market.

-Electro-Learner would go on to produce various organs under the Estey name, but this merger marked the end of guitars and guitar amplifiers and for the Magnatone name.
+Electro-Learner would go on to produce various organs under the Estey name, but soon after the merger the production and sale of Magnatone guitar and amplifiers was discontinued.
 Estey continued to make organs in Harmony until 1972, when toy manufacturer Miner Industries bought the company and moved the operations to an old ALCOA plant in New Kensington, PA.

 Magnatone's path through the first twenty five years of the guitar amplifier is an interesting study of the business of music.
 On one end of the spectrum there were moments of great innovation and sound design, and on the other end there were the effects of business dealings, bad investments, and poor business decisions.
 No doubt, all of those decisions were made in hopes of growing the business and fostering more innovation and better products, but, that's not always how it goes.